CiscoDevNet/postman-xapi/README.md

 ## [admin](https://raw.githubusercontent.com/CiscoDevNet/postman-xapi/master/xapi-admin.json)

-Use this collection is for Cisco Collaboration Endpoints that are registered on-premises and which you can access with an Admin account.
+Use this collection for Cisco Collaboration Endpoints that are registered on-premises and for which have Admin credentials.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b12cc191a2f46da710ec)